mephisto83/skyview-report/README.md

 -   Phase 0 ($40,000.00 USD)
     - Mind map
+        - Benefits:
+            - You get a document specifying your applications features.
+                - What does the mind map tell me?
+                    -   The mind map provides a specification of
+                            - Permissions
+                                - Specifies the requirements imposed on the agent for executing the action.
+                            - Validations
+                                - The checks done to the require items to perform the action.
+                            - Executions
+                                - The steps to perform the feature's action.
         - Creating a specification of the requirements of the site/service backend.
             - [skyview-report](https://mephisto83.github.io/skyview-report/)
                 - This is the output of Phase 0.